 Wash your hands before and after inserting the rectal suppository.

-Drink plenty of water to prevent constipation while using belladonna and opium.
+Drink plenty of water to prevent constipation while using B & O Supprettes 16-A.

-Belladonna and opium rectal is most often used 1 or 2 times per day.
+B & O Supprettes 16-A is most often used 1 or 2 times per day.
 Do not use the suppositories more than 4 times per day.
-Follow your doctor's instructions.
-Call your doctor if your symptoms do not improve, or if they get worse while using this medication.

-Do not stop using the medication suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Talk to your doctor about how to avoid withdrawal symptoms when you stop using belladonna and opium rectal.
+Do not stop using B & O Supprettes 16-A suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

 What happens if I miss a dose?